 Working with HMRC

 The Group seeks to maintain a transparent and constructive relationship with HMRC with the aim of co-operative compliance.
-The Group relationship with HMRC is managed by the Senior Accounting Officer (SAO) and HMRC Customer Relationship Manager (CRM) and the business aims to minimise the tax risk rating of the Group.
+The Group relationship with HMRC is managed by the Senior Accounting Officer (SAO) and the business aims to minimise the tax risk rating of the Group.

 Any inadvertent errors in submissions made to HMRC would be fully disclosed as soon as reasonably practicable, and the Group are committed to working collaboratively with HMRC to resolve any disputes or enquires in a timely manner to achieve early agreement and certainty.

-The Group has published this Strategy to meet its statutory obligation under the provisions of Schedule 19 to the 2016 Finance Act.
+The Group has published this Strategy to meet its statutory obligation under the provisions of Schedule 19, paragraph 16(2) of the UK Finance Act 2016.